 There is a further analogy.
-The classificatory imperative of language itself means that all utterances, spoken or written, convert "raw" phenomenawhatever these may be--into the discrete units of experience, specific "narratables" now cast into linguistic chunks whose size and shape depend on grammatical and morpho-lexical categories of the language in question, "fashioned" in speech.
+The classificatory imperative of language itself means that all utterances, spoken or written, convert "raw" phenomenaõwhatever these may beõinto the discrete units of experience, specific "narratables" now cast into Whorf-sized chunks, "fashioned" in speech.
 The agents of this ubiquitous process are, of course, speakers (i.e., actors) in general.
-There is thus (minimally) a three-step process of normalization, illustrated in Figure 2.1.
+There is thus (minimally) a three-step process of normalization, illustrated in Figure A.